joelmukuthu/joelmukuthu.github.io/angular-snapscroll/bower_components/angular-snapscroll/README.md

 Have a look at the [docs](DOCS.md) for all the configuration options.
 For more examples, view the source on the [demo site](http://joelmukuthu.github.io/angular-snapscroll/).

-### Known issue and workaround
-Swiping on a trackpad with high sensitivity (i.e. on a Mac) may cause a snapscroll instance to snap twice in the same direction.
-The workaround for this is to set `defaultSnapscrollSnapDuration` or `snap-duration` to a higher value (try 1000ms or 1200ms).

 ### Todo's
 - snapscroll as an element - would allow use of templates and ngAnimate for animations.
 Currently this repo has a (rather outdated) 'as-element' branch for this.
-- more browser tests

 ### Contributing
 Contributions are welcomed!
 Here are the [contribution guidelines](CONTRIBUTING.md).